hudson-and-thames/arbitragelab/README.md

   </br>
 </div>

-# Welcome to Statistical Arbitrage Laboratory!
+# Welcome to the Statistical Arbitrage Laboratory!

 ## What is ArbitrageLab?

 ArbitrageLab is a python library that enables traders who want to exploit mean-reverting portfolios by providing a complete set of algorithms from the best academic journals.

 ## Development